Tyler Walker (footballer)

 An England under-20 international, he made his first-team debut for hometown club Nottingham Forest in March 2015.
 He has played on loan at Burton Albion, Stevenage, Port Vale, Bolton Wanderers, Mansfield Town, and Lincoln City, and was named on the EFL League Two PFA Team of the Year for the 2018–19 season whilst with Mansfield.
 He was sold to Coventry City in August 2020 and joined Portsmouth on loan in January 2022.
+He joined Lincoln City on a free transfer in July 2023.
+He was loaned to Wealdstone in March 2025.
+He signed with Barrow in June 2025.